 Q: Yikes!
-Why would we want to build two separate matching networks, instead of just one? - A: By using two separate matching networks, we can decouple the design problem.
-Recall again that the design of a single matching network solution would depend on four separate parameters: - 1. the source impedance Z_q . - 2. load impedance Z{ι} . - 3. the transmission line characteristic impedance Z{\circ} . - 4. the transmission line length l .
+Why would we want to build two separate matching networks, instead of just one?
+1. the source impedance Z{q} .

+- 2. load impedance Z{l} .

+- 3. the transmission line characteristic impedance Z{\circ} .

+- 4. the transmission line length l .

-Alternatively, the design of the network matching the source and transmission line depends on only: - 1. the source impedance Z_g . - 2. the transmission line characteristic impedance Z_0 .
-Whereas, the design of the network matching the load and transmission line depends on only: - 1. the source impedance Z{ι} . - 2. the transmission line characteristic impedance Z_0 .
-Note that neither design depends on the transmission line length $\ell!$
+Alternatively, the design of the network matching the source and transmission line depends on only: - 1. the source impedance Z{a} . - 2. the transmission line characteristic impedance Z_0 .
+Whereas, the design of the network matching the load and transmission line depends on only: 1. the source impedance Z{L} .

+2. the transmission line characteristic impedance Z_0 .

+Note that neither design depends on the transmission line length $\ell\,!$